azimgd/shadowlist/README.md

 > Given measurements show memory usage and FPS on fully loaded content, see demo [here](https://github.com/azimgd/shadowlist/issues/1) and implementation details [here](https://github.com/azimgd/shadowlist/blob/main/example/src/App.tsx).

 ## Installation
-Add the package to your project via `yarn add shadowlist` and run `pod install` in the `ios` directory.
+- CLI: Add the package to your project via `yarn add shadowlist` and run `pod install` in the `ios` directory.
+- Expo: Add the package to your project via `npx expo install shadowlist` and run `npx expo prebuild` in the root directory.

 ## Usage